-Northwest FCS also recognized \$67.8 million, \$56.2 million and \$47.5 million of patronage income from CoBank for the years ended December 31, 2021, 2020 and 2019, respectively.
-Patronage distributed from CoBank was in cash and stock.
-The amounts accrued for 2021 will be paid by CoBank in 2022.
-As of December 31, 2021, Northwest FCS' investment in CoBank was \$444.0 million, which was included in assets in the Consolidated Balance Sheets.
+Northwest FCS also recognized \$76.7 million, \$67.8 million and \$56.2 million of patronage income from CoBank for the years ended December 31, 2022, 2021 and 2020, respectively.
+Patronage distributed from CoBank was in cash and common stock.
+The amounts accrued for 2022 will be paid by CoBank in 2023.
+As of December 31, 2022, Northwest FCS' investment in CoBank was \$419.8 million, which was included in assets in the Consolidated Balance Sheets.

 In the normal course of business, Northwest FCS purchases loan participations from CoBank and also sells loan participations to CoBank.
-At December 31, 2021, Northwest FCS had sold participation interests to CoBank totaling \$1.7 billion and had purchased loan participation interests from CoBank totaling \$1.3 billion.
+At December 31, 2022, Northwest FCS had sold participation interests to CoBank totaling \$1.8 billion and had purchased loan participation interests from CoBank totaling \$1.4 billion.

-As of December 31, 2021, Northwest FCS' investment in AgDirect was \$44.3 million, which was included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-Accounting for this investment is on a cost basis.
-Income recorded related to AgDirect for the years ended December 31, 2021 and 2020 was \$4.4 million, and \$4.2 million for the year ended December 31, 2019, which were included within other noninterest income in the Consolidated Statements of Income.
+As of December 31, 2022, Northwest FCS' investment in AgDirect was \$50.8 million.
+This was included in investment in other Farm Credit Entities in the Consolidated Balance Sheets.
+This investment is accounted for under the cost basis method.
+Income recorded related to AgDirect for the year ended December 31, 2022 was \$6.2 million, and \$4.4 million for the years ended December 31, 2021 and 2020, which were included within other noninterest income in the Consolidated Statements of Income.
+Northwest FCS' capital investment required in AgDirect is determined based on loan pool volume.
+As of December 31,2022, Northwest FCS was required to capitalize loan pool volume at 12 percent as compared to 6 percent as of December 31, 2021 and 2020.

-As of December 31, 2021, Northwest FCS' investment in AgriBank was \$22.4 million.
-This investment supports ProPartners input financing and is included in investment in other Farm Credit Institutions in the Consolidated Balance Sheets.
-Accounting for this investment is on a cost basis.
-Income recorded related to AgriBank for the years ended December 31, 2021, 2020 and 2019 was \$3.5 million, \$3.4 million and \$2.9 million, respectively, which was included within other noninterest income in the Consolidated Statements of Income.
+As of December 31, 2022, Northwest FCS' investment in AgriBank was \$29.2 million.
+This investment supports ProPartners input financing and is included in investment in Other Farm Credit Entities in the Consolidated Balance Sheets.
+This investment is accounted for under the cost basis method.
+Income recorded related to AgriBank for the years ended December 31, 2022, 2021 and 2020 was \$4.1 million, \$3.5 million and \$3.4 million, respectively, which was included within other noninterest income in the Consolidated Statements of Income.
 Northwest FCS will continue to invest in AgriBank at a level agreed upon and generally based on the budgeted average daily balances of sold loan volume related to ProPartners.